Jesse Owens: Later life

 Owens was quoted saying the secret behind his success was, "I let my feet spend as little time on the ground as possible.
 From the air, fast down, and from the ground, fast up."

-After the 1936 Olympics, Avery Brundage organized a grueling European exhibition tour to profit the AAU and USOC, both of which he led.
+After the 1936 Olympics, Avery Brundage organized a European exhibition tour to profit the AAU and USOC, both of which he led.
 Owens, exhausted but pressured to compete, ran multiple races across Europe with little rest, food, or support.
 Despite such treatment, Brundage continued booking events across Scandinavia.
 Owens, drained and frustrated, eventually refused to continue.
-Brundage retaliated by having Owens permanently suspended from amateur competition which immediately ended his career.
+Brundage retaliated by having Owens permanently suspended from amateur competition, which immediately ended his career.
 Owens was angry and stated that "A fellow desires something for himself."
 As Ruth Owens later recalled, "That Avery Brundage feller tore a big hole inside Jesse."
-Owens argued that the racial discrimination he had faced throughout his athletic career, such as not being eligible for scholarships in college and therefore being unable to take classes between training and working to pay his way, meant he had to give up on amateur athletics in pursuit of financial gain elsewhere.
+Owens argued that the racial discrimination he had faced throughout his athletic career, such as his ineligibility for scholarships in college and his inability to take classes between training and working to pay his way, meant he had to give up on amateur athletics in pursuit of earning a living.

-After returning to the United States following his Olympic success, racism back home led to difficulty earning a living despite his international acclaim.
-Owens struggled to find work and took on menial jobs as a gas station attendant, playground janitor, and manager of a dry cleaning firm and at times resorted to racing against motorbikes, cars, trucks and horses for a cash prize.
+After returning to the US, racism back home led to financial difficulty despite his successes.
+Owens struggled to find work and took on menial jobs as a gas station attendant, playground janitor, and manager of a dry cleaning firm and at times resorted to racing against motorbikes, cars, trucks, and horses for a cash prize.
 People say it was degrading for an Olympic champion to run against a horse, but what was I supposed to do?
 I had four gold medals, but you can't eat four gold medals.
-Jesse Owens had broken racial barriers and done things that no other man had done before him.
-Yet after he returned home from the Olympic Games, he was not greeted with the glory and praise that other White Olympians had received.
-Owens stated, "No one had offered me a job" and "I had jumped farther and run faster than any man ever had before, and it left me with next to nothing."
-Jesse wasn't being treated like an Olympic gold medalist but instead, just like any other African American at that time.
-Another quote said "So I sold myself into a new kind of slavery.
+Owens was not greeted with the glory and praise that White Olympians had received.
+He stated, "No one had offered me a job" and "I had jumped farther and run faster than any man ever had before, and it left me with next to nothing."
+He also said, "So I sold myself into a new kind of slavery.
 I was no longer a proud man who had won four Olympic gold medals.
 I was a spectacle, a freak who made his living by competing—dishonestly—against dumb animals."
-Despite his athletic triumphs, he was not spared from poverty and was forced to take on degrading work just to afford basic necessities.
+Despite his athletic triumphs, he had to take on manual labor work to afford basic necessities.